How to Search in All Sheets in Google Sheets

 Search All Sheets Using Find and Replace Tool in Google Sheet

-The Find and Replace tool gives you a number of options to filter your search and replace found instances of your search string.
+The Find and Replace tool provides you with a number of options to filter your search and find your text string across all sheets in a workbook.

 First, open the Google sheet file that contains the word/phrase that you’re looking for.
 Then, click on the ‘Edit’ menu from the menu bar and select the ‘Find and replace’ option from the drop-down.

-A Find and Replace dialog box will appear.
-Alternatively, you can open this dialog box directly by pressing ‘CTRL+H’ (if you’re on a PC) or ‘Cmd+H’ (if you’re on a Mac).
+A Find and Replace dialog box will open up.
+You can also open this dialog box by pressing

 In the Find and Replace dialog box, enter the word (Xerox 1891) that you want to search for in the input box next to the label ‘Find’.

-You can also choose where you want to look for the word/phrase – in the current sheet, in all the sheets, or even on a selected range of cells.
+You can also choose where you want to look for the word/phrase – in the current sheet, in all the sheets, or in a specific range of cells.
 To do that, click on the drop-down list next to the ‘Search’ label, and select ‘All sheets’.

 Find and Replace Options

-On the Find and Replace dialog box, you will find four options below the ‘Search’ label.
-Each of these options can help you further narrow down your search so that you can find exactly what you need.
+In the Find and Replace dialog box, you will see four options below the ‘Search’ label to filter your search.
+You can use these options to further narrow down your search.

 - Match case – Select this option if your search is case-sensitive.
-For instance, if you have a cell that has the value ‘xerox 1891’ (with lowercase x), selecting this option will ignore the cell.
+For instance, if you select this option to search the text ‘Xerox 1891’, it will ignore all the cells with ‘xerox 1891’ (with lowercase x).

-- Match entire cell contents – Select this option if only want to search for the cells that exactly match your search word.
-For instance, if this option is selected, and your search word is ‘Xerox 1891’, then the search only considers the cell containing the exact word as a match.
+- Match entire cell contents – When you check this box, the tool only finds the cell contents that exactly matches your search words.
+For instance, if your search text is ‘Xerox 1891’, then the tool only finds the cell containing the exact word as a match.